BranislavLazic/akka-cqrs-activator/README.md

 Eventually, actor will pass through four states.
 Idle, IssueCreatedState, IssueClosedState and IssueDeletedState.

-Each IssueAggregate actor is being persisted with common tag - "issue-tag".
+Each IssueRepository actor is being persisted with common tag - "issue-tag".
 Since id is not common, we will use Akka Persistence Query to subscribe to events by a common tag.

 #### Read side